 With that goal in mind, the pitch in your initial sales email should do these three things:

-- Give enough additional context about who you are.
-If your opening lines don’t establish enough credibility or offer up a level of detail to instill confidence in you and your company, then start by bolstering that at the beginning of your pitch.
-It helps to quickly reference the names of other relevant companies using your product or service (lending their credibility to you), or highlight a quick clear result similar customers have already gotten from using your product.
+- Give additional context about who you are: If your opening lines don’t establish enough credibility or offer enough detail to instill confidence in you and your company, then start by bolstering that at the beginning of your pitch.
+It helps to quickly reference the names of other relevant users or customers (lending credibility), or highlight a quick clear result similar customers have earned using your product.

-Strive to make it clear to your prospect that this sales email has been hand-crafted based on real research you (or your team) has conducted, take this value-driven approach to starting a conversation and you’ll be well on your way to having stronger leads.
+Strive to make it clear to your prospect that this sales email was hand-crafted based on real research and take a value-driven approach to starting a conversation.

 Hey [First name],